freeradical13/freeradical13.github.io/index.md

 The moieties of an organic molecule that are most commonly involved in chemical reactions are called [functional groups][] (or [substituents][]).
 When discussing functional groups, a convention is sometimes used which describes their molecular formulas without internal bond symbols, and the group is prefixed or suffixed by a dash depending on where the functional group bonds to the rest of the compound.
 Common functional groups:

-1. [Hydroxyl][] (<code>R–COH</code>): Oxygen covalently bonded to a Hydrogen (<code>O–H</code>) and the Oxygen is covalently bonded to the compound.
+1. [Hydroxyl][] (<code>R–OH</code>): Oxygen covalently bonded to a Hydrogen (<code>O–H</code>) and the Oxygen is covalently bonded to the compound.
 The highly electronegative Oxygen causes that part of the compound to be hydrophilic.
-Compounds containing a hydroxyl group are called Alcohols and names are usually suffixed with -ol.
+Compounds containing a hydroxyl group are called Alcohols and names are usually suffixed with [-ol][alcohol suffix].
 This functional group is hydrophilic.

     For example, [Ethanol][] is the drug in alcoholic beverages: